cloudmesh-community/book/chapters/msg/graphql.md

 ```

-As we see the response data format exactly looks like the query.
+As we see the response data, format looks exactly like the query.
 This
-way a client knows excatly what data it has to consume.
+way a client knows exactly what data it has to consume.
 In the previous
-example the `name` field returns the data of type `String`.
+example, the `name` field returns the data of type `String`.
 Clients can also
 ask for an object representing any match within the graphQL database.

 For example the query